Exploring Mount Neverest: Solution of the problem

-Now let us look at step 7.
-In my opinion, it only takes half a day.
-You just throw away half of the content of one of the boxes.
-Apparently, Dudeney and I have a disagreement on the interpretation of the problem.
-The problem might be that unsealed boxes can not pass through the night, since the forest ants creep into it.
-But then, you just can start walking around the mountain in the middle of the day and do step 7 prior to the others.
-If Dudeney would have allowed not to start at dawn, it is likely that he would have formulated his solution accordingly, so we can add the following items to the analysis of Gardner: \begin{enumerate} \item If he does not finish his unsealed box(es) before the night, the forest ants will. \item Having a long lie-in is a waste of time. \end{enumerate} We can divide Dudeney's solution in three parts: \begin{description} \item[Part A:] a round trip to the 70 miles point from the base, in which boxes are dumped on positions 70 and 90 for later use (steps 1 to 6, $10$ days). \item[Part B:] a one-way trip to the 70 miles point from the base around the mountain (steps 7 to 13, $11 \frac12$ or $12$ days). \item[Part C:] walking from 70 to 100, using the boxes dumped in part A (step 14, $1 \frac12$ days). \end{description} Since it is almost proved that Dudeneys solution can not be optimal if we count $12$ days for part B, we allow starting on mid-day.
+We can divide Dudeney's solution in three parts: \begin{description} \item[Part A:] a round trip to the 70 miles point from the base, in which boxes are dumped on positions 70 and 90 for later use (steps 1 to 6, $10$ days). \item[Part B:] a one-way trip to the 70 miles point from the base around the mountain (steps 7 to 13, $11 \frac12$ or $12$ days). \item[Part C:] walking from the 70 miles point to the base as the 100 miles point, using the boxes dumped in part A (step 14, $1 \frac12$ days). \end{description} If 12 days are counted for part B, then it does not seem a good idea to waste 10 miles.
+So let us count $11\frac12$ days for part B for now.
 Only for part C, it is immediately clear that is optimal.
 Later, we will see that part A is optimal as well, but part B can be improved, to $11 \frac17$ days exactly.

 Before trying to find a better solution, it is always a good idea what others did.
 When I searched the internet with google, I found the homepage of a youngster called Nightvid Cole, who presents better solutions than that of Dudeney.
-In the first one, he allows throwing away partially used boxes (and this solution can easily be adapted to overcome the ants, starting on mid-day).
-Albeit only part C of this solution is optimal, it requires $22 \frac{10}{11}$ days instead of $23$.
-The improvement is that he dumps boxes on positions $70 \frac{10}{11}$ and $90 \frac{10}{11}$ rather than $70$ and $90$.
+In the first one, he presents a solution in which $22 \frac{10}{11} \cdot 20$ miles are traveled.
+The solution can easily be adapted to a solution in which Professor Walkinghome starts on a specific moment during the day and walks $22 \frac{10}{11}$ days.
+Although Cole's solution is better than that of Dudeney, only part C of it is optimal.

+The improvement of Cole is that he dumps boxes on positions $70\frac{10}{11}$ and $90 \frac{10}{11}$ rather than $70$ and $90$.
 Now part B must reach further, whence it takes $12$ days now.

-But probably, he reasoned the other way around: he reserved 12 days for part B and then thought out an according solution.
+But probably, Cole reasoned the other way around: he reserved 12 days for part B and then thought out an according solution.
 That was a very good idea, but since he failed to optimize parts A and B, his solution is not optimal.
-So I optimized parts A and B, which resulted in the following solution, a solution that turned out to be optimal later on:
+So I optimized parts A and B, which resulted in the following solution, a solution that turned out to be optimal later on.

 If you look at the above algorithm, then one thing immediately strikes: it would have been nicer if the circuit would have been 160 kilometers, with a unit distance of 32 kilometers a day.
 Dudeney only considered solutions from which the eating and turning points were a multiple of 5 miles.
 This is however impossible for a solution of $22 \frac 9{16}$ days (for $\frac{20}5 \cdot 22 \frac 9{16}$ is not integral).